sandipdabre/DevOpsProject/README.md

 Sample Java Applicaiton V3.6
-This is to verify the github hook
+This is to verify the github hook if its working now